SIDN/rollover-mon/README.md

 the recent measurements might take a while.

-### The Output
+## Output

 **Figure**

-The commands above will create a new figure, located in the directory configured in the configuration file, showing which keys and DS records are published where, how far the records have propagated, and to what extent resolvers can validate the zone.
+Commands with the `--state` argument will create a new figure, located in the directory configured in the configuration file.
+The figures show which keys and DS records are published where, how far the records have propagated, and to what extent resolvers can validate the zone.

 **JSON**

 With the option '--json', the software generates a JSON objects of the measurement results and prints it on the command line.

-### Remove noise
+## Remove noise

 Internet measurements can be noisy, and measurements performed with RIPE Atlas are no exception.
 Some recursive resolvers, used by RIPE Atlas probes might always fail to validate your zone.
 For this reason, you might want to ignore measurements